ߣÄÌÉçÇø

 Feds’ order to end rail shutdown ‘unprecedented,’ labour tribunal says

-MONTREAL — Canada's labour tribunal says the federal government's directive to end the countrywide rail shutdown in August marked an "unprecedented" move.
+MONTREAL — The federal government's directive to end the countrywide rail shutdown in August marked an "unprecedented" move, says Canada's labour tribunal, signalling a stauncher approach to disputes that rarely see direct intervention from cabinet.

 1e0f21586e7fba2c68d6870975e33275314cd0cc7bf275e39efdaa32da5a25eb